khumph/thesis/notes/r1-c1-notes.md

 - are closed-loop:
 	the learning system’s actions influence its later inputs

-- do not involve direct instructions re: what aciton to take: learner is not told which actions to take, but instead must discover which actions yield the most reward by trying them out.
+- do not involve direct instructions re: what action to take: learner is not told which actions to take, but instead must discover which actions yield the most reward by trying them out.

 - consequences of actions, including reward signals, play out over extended time periods